fmagrini/seislib/docs/source/seislib.eq_velocity.rst

 .. note::
-    The method `prepare_data` will extract the geographic coordinates of each seismic receivers from the header of the corresponding sac files, those of the seismic events, and store the information on the triplets of epicenters-receivers that will be used to obtain the dispersion curves.
+    The :meth:`prepare_data` will extract the geographic coordinates of each seismic receivers from the header of the corresponding sac files, those of the seismic events, and store the information on the triplets of epicenters-receivers that will be used to obtain the dispersion curves.